How to Study Engineering in Australia?

 Student clubs

-Each university is different, but many have Engineering student clubs, focused on building a supportive community by organising industry and specialisation-advice nights, fun activities such as short cruises, balls and game nights, as well as the “Jaffy” (first-year) camps (highly recommend going, I met my closest uni friends there).
+Each university is different, but many have Engineering student clubs, focused on building a supportive community by organising industry and specialisation-advice nights, fun activities such as short cruises, balls and game nights, as well as the “Jaffy” (first-year) camps (highly recommend going, I met my closest university friends there).
 Other than making new friends and lifelong memories, they are great for finding older students to chat with about Engineering and any other questions you may have.

 Student teams